,

-Bitter foods we have historically enjoyed in our diet include: dandelion, radish, artichoke, wormwood, gentian, coffee, kale, dark chocolate, arugula, endive, escarole, mustard greens, and bitter melon.
+Bitter foods have many benefits.
+We have historically enjoyed bitters in our diet including: dandelion, radish, artichoke, wormwood, gentian, coffee, kale, dark chocolate, arugula, endive, escarole, mustard greens, and bitter melon.

 The bitter flavor stimulates the vagus nerve, sending a message to our nervous system to relax and digest.
 Bitters can regulate stomach acid, promote bile and peristalsis (the muscle activity of the intestines), and tighten the sphincter at the top of the stomach.
 There’s more!
 Bitter herbs can help the liver detoxify, increase our sensitivity to insulin and lower blood sugar as well as decrease sweet cravings.